ans-group/docs.ukfast.co.uk/source/webcel/ssl.md

       <td>
         <ul>
           <li>SSL certificate is controlled by the backend.</li>
-          <li>No SSL-encrypted content is cached by the Webcel.</li>
+          <li>No SSL-encrypted content is cached by the WebCel.</li>
-          <li>No additional configuration is required at Webcel level.</li>
+          <li>No additional configuration is required at WebCel level.</li>
-          <li>Redirection loops as a result of implementing the Webcel are unlikely.</li>
+          <li>Redirection loops as a result of implementing the WebCel are unlikely.</li>
         </ul>
       </td>
       <td>
         <ul>
           <li>Any traffic sent over HTTPS will not be cached.</li>
-          <li>If all traffic is HTTPS, the Webcel will not cache anything.</li>
+          <li>If all traffic is HTTPS, the WebCel will not cache anything.</li>
           <li>If the backend goes offline, HTTPS traffic will receive a "connection refused" error.</li>
-          <li>We are unable to manipulate or alter the flow of traffic through the Webcel, other than it's destined backend.</li>
+          <li>We are unable to manipulate or alter the flow of traffic through the WebCel, other than it's destined backend.</li>
           <li>All requests will appear as being from the WebCel's IP in access logs.
 We are not able to pass the client IP through to the backend</li>
         </ul>
       </td>